We are environmental and materials scientists experienced in the energy industry.

 Pure Hydrogen fuel doesn’t make sense on either economics or safety; and both of these factors contribute to a market price that is difficult to justify for many businesses, even in areas with a market price on carbon emissions.

 For example, it is one of the USA’s largest exports annually, and is produced almost entirely from coal and natural gas (via gasification and steam reformation, respectively).
 Those antiquated methods of Ammonia production account for two percent of all global emissions.
-Our process instead relies on only three simple ingredients: air, water, and renewable electricity; alternatively, our cathodic catalyst can by utilized independently at wastewater treatment facilities to efficiently convert these existing supplies of Nitrate ions into Ammonia.
+Our process instead relies on only three simple ingredients: air, water, and renewable electricity.
 The reactor itself is made from only Earth-abundant materials.
-When consumed in an existing fuel cell, Ammonia’s only emissions are the same as its inputs: pure Nitrogen gas, and pure water vapor.
-Ammonia fuel generates zero harmful pollutants and zero greenhouse gases.
-It will be the first truly sustainable fuel to reach the market.

 Figure 1.
 Chemical Structure of Ammonia (NH3).